ljmatan/label_verify/README.md

 ```

 The reason behind this requirement is the fact that, in order to run the Python server binary from the Flutter frontend,
-this binary file must be saved to the user device beforehand, and it's contents executed from this new storage location.
+this binary file located in the `assets` directory and bundled with the app must be first saved to the user device,
+and it's contents then executed from this new storage location.